Skip to content

 Scenario 3: AI Sales-Rep Tool, $300 ARPU, Business-Critical

 The product.
 An AI sales development tool that drafts outreach, qualifies leads, and runs nurture sequences.
 ARPU is $300 per month per seat.
 Each seat consumes roughly $90 of inference if the tool is actively used (which the buyer expects, because they paid $300 for it).
-Honest gross margin is 70 percent.
-Better than the prior scenarios, but still not 80.
+Honest gross margin lands at 70 percent, which beats the earlier scenarios but still falls short of the 80 the classic model assumes.

 Metric Classic SaaS Math Honest AI SaaS Math